 - Ease of Use

-So to bette help you, please check out our interactive table below, which will allow you to directly compare notable Thorens turntables against one another based on a variety of different categories.
+So to bette help you, please check out our interactive table below, which will allow you to directly compare some of the most popular turntables on today’s market (and see how well they compare to the Thorens turntable’s we’ll be discussing throughout this article):

 Thorens: An Overview